-- Objective 1: Develop intergovernmental cooperative agreements for governmental services, activities, and programs wherever appropriate. - Objective 2: Encourage the City of Columbus to enter into boundary agreements with the Town to address annexation and development issues. - Objective 3: Promote cooperative projects with area school districts to educate and encourage participation in government among youth, specifically targeting participation in planning and land use issues. - Objective 4: Work to achieve cooperation and coordination between the County and the Town on issues related to long-range planning and land use regulations. - Objective 5: Work to raise local government awareness of Wisconsin Statutes regarding intergovernmental cooperation and encourage their use. - Objective 6: Work with other local governments, state agencies and school districts on land use and community development issues of mutual concern. (i.e. siting of public facilities)
+- Develop intergovernmental cooperative agreements for governmental Objective 1: services, activities and programs whenever appropriate. - Encourage the City of Portage to enter into boundary agreements with the Objective 2: Town to address annexation and development issues. - Objective 3: Promote cooperative projects with area school districts to educate and encourage participation in local government among youth. - Work to achieve cooperation and coordination between Columbia County, Objective 4: City of Portage and the Town on issues related to long-range planning and land use regulations. - Work to raise local government awareness of Wisconsin Statutes regarding Objective 5: intergovernmental cooperation and encourage their use. - Work with other local governments, state agencies and school districts on Objective 6: land use and community development issues of mutual concern. (i.e. siting of public facilities).

-Goal 2: Seek coordination and communication on planning activities between the Town of Columbus, adjacent municipalities, county, regional, state and federal agencies.
+Seek coordination and communication on planning activities between the Town of Goal 2: Fort Winnebago, adjacent municipalities, county, regional, state and federal agencies.

-- Objective 1: Encourage the creation of and participate, in an on-going forum in which the county, cities, villages and towns can discuss land use and zoning issues on a regular basis. - Objective 2: Encourage the creation of and participate in a process to resolve conflicts between the Town's plan and the plans of other overlapping governmental jurisdictions. - Objective 3: Work with adjacent towns, villages and cities to match land use plans and policies along municipal borders to promote consistency and minimize potential conflicts.
+- Objective 1: Encourage the creation of and participate in an ongoing forum in which the county, cities, villages and towns can discuss land use and zoning issues on a regular basis. - Encourage the creation of and participate in a process to resolve conflicts Objective 2: between the Town's plan and the plans of other overlapping governmental iurisdictions. - Work with adjacent towns, villages, and cities to match land use plans and Objective 3: policies along municipal borders to promote consistency and minimize potential conflicts. - Utilize County planning staff to act as facilitators and educators to assist Objective 4: the Town with plan and ordinance administration.